fooHQ/vessel/README.md

 </div>

 > [!IMPORTANT]
+> This is alpha software - expect things to break.
+>
-> This is alpha software.
-Expect things to break.
-APIs are not stable before version 1.0.0.
+> APIs are not considered stable until release version 1.0.0.
+>
-> The main branch *should* always compile.
-However, prefer tagged releases for all user experiments.
+> The main branch *should always* compile... but use tagged releases for all user experiments.
+>
 > Feedback is welcome!